How this can show up at home, at school, and in play

 Therapies that may be part of the plan

 Every child develops at their own pace, but some differences are worth a closer look.
-A developmental screening is a quick, structured check of the skills children typically build between ages 2 and 7 β including fine motor control, sensory processing, self-regulation, daily living skills, and school readiness.
+A developmental screening is a quick, structured check of the skills children typically build between ages 2 and 7: fine motor control, sensory processing, self-regulation, daily living skills, and school readiness.

 Many parents sense that something is different but aren't sure whether it's a phase or a pattern.
 A screening gives you clarity.
-It's not a diagnosis β it's a conversation starter that helps you understand where your child stands compared to typical developmental milestones and whether occupational therapy could help.
+It's not a diagnosis.
+It's a conversation starter that helps you understand where your child stands next to typical milestones, and whether occupational therapy could help.

-Our therapists evaluate skills across six key areas:
+Our therapists look at skills across six areas:

-A screening typically involves your therapist observing your child during natural activities β playing, drawing, getting dressed β and may include standardized tools like the BOT-2 or Sensory Profile.
-You'll receive a clear summary of strengths, areas of concern, and a recommended next step.
+Your therapist watches your child during ordinary activities like playing, drawing, and getting dressed, and may use tools like the BOT-2 or Sensory Profile.
+You leave with a clear summary of strengths, areas of concern, and a recommended next step.

 No diagnosis is needed.
 No referral is required in Arizona.
-And the initial conversation is free.
+And the first conversation is free.

 Take the Free Screening Guide

-Not ready for an in-person evaluation?
-Our free developmental screening guide walks you through the signs by age and skill area so you can see where your child stands in five minutes β from home.
+Not ready for a therapist visit at home yet?
+Our free developmental screening guide walks you through the signs by age and skill area so you can see where your child stands in five minutes, from home.

-Tell us what you're seeing β sensory meltdowns, handwriting struggles, trouble at school, difficulty with self-care β and we'll let you know honestly whether an evaluation makes sense.
+Tell us what you're seeing: sensory meltdowns, handwriting struggles, trouble at school, difficulty with self-care.
+We'll tell you honestly whether an evaluation makes sense.
 No pressure, no sales pitch, and the call is free.

 Related conditions